learnk8s/learnk8s.io/src/custom-authentication/content.md

 # ...
 ```

-This is the `main` function of your implementation, and it sets up a web server serving HTTPS — besides that, it also ready the IP address of the LDAP directory from a command-line argument.
+This is the `main` function of the implementation — it reads the IP address of the LDAP directory from a command-line argument and sets up an HTTPS web server.

-The bulk of the rest of the code will be the implementation of the HTTPS handler function.
+> As you know, a webhook token authentication service is a web service, as the API server invokes it through HTTPS POST requests.

-This is the function that will handle the requests from the API server carrying the HTTP bearer token in a [TokenReview](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#tokenreview-v1beta1-authentication-k8s-io) object.
+The biggest part of the rest of the code will be the implementation of the HTTPS handler function `handler` that handles the requests from the Kubernetes API server.

 Here's how it starts: